Default Font Size Icon

 I-9 documents verify the identity and employment authorization of individuals hired for employment in the United States.
 Learn more at U.S. Citizens and Immigration Services.

 If you get a Work Study job, you may work a maximum of 19 hours per week during the time classes are in session.
-The employment period will be listed on your Work Study Award Verification Form.
+The employment period will be listed on your Work Study Work Authorization Form.

 After you have been hired, you should arrange your work schedule with your employer.
 During the school year, the number of hours you work each week depends on your hourly pay rate and the amount of your award.